Flat Fee Landlord

 Free Consultation

-Here's what a professional property management company actually does — and the honest math on whether it's worth it for your property.
+This guide covers everything a professional property management company handles, how the fee models work, and the honest math on whether the cost is worth it for your specific property.

 What a Property Manager Actually Does

 A full-service property manager handles the complete operational life of your rental property — everything from the day you sign the management agreement to the day you sell the property or cancel the agreement.
+If you are evaluating whether the cost justifies the scope, our analysis on whether a property manager is worth the cost walks through the ROI math.
 That scope includes:

 • Marketing the property to prospective tenants